MrFichter/gitCommands/readme.txt

 TO ADD NEW REPO TO GIT FROM COMMAND LINE:

+create new repo on github.com

+create directory

+git init

+create readme

-git remote add origin ssh://url.to/githubrepository
+git add readme

-# example, I think:
+git commit

-# git remote add origin ssh://https://github.com/MrFichter/pygameTest
+git remote add origin ssh://https://github.com/MrFichter/pygameTest

+[add ssh, or...]

 git push

-OR: follow the steps below.
-They are similar but use https instead of the ssh (THIS IS WHAT GITHUB RECOMMENDS)

-https://help.github.com/articles/create-a-repo

-NOTE: You need to go to github.com to create a repo before you do this.

-After that, you can just do git push
+all of the above is described here https://help.github.com/articles/create-a-repo

 SETTING UP AN SSH KEY SO THAT YOU DON’T HAVE TO ENTER A PASSWORD

+etting up an SSH key so that you don’t have to enter a password

+----(IF YOU DON’T ALREADY HAVE AN SSH KEY)

 cd #to get to home directory

 mkdir .ssh #if it doesn’t exist already

 cd .ssh

 ssh-keygen  #generates a pair of public and private keys

 [press Enter to opt out of other things a few times]

+----(IF YOU ALREADY HAVE AN SSH KEY)

 cat id_rsa.pub #highlight with mouse and use control + shift + c to copy. then go to github settings in your browser and add

 vim .git/config   #for a given repo, copy from browser the ssh stuff and \
 #paste it over the https stuff